Citi® Hilton HHonors™ Visa Signature® Card

 - Frequent Flyer Transfers Aren’t a Good Deal.
 Frequent flyer transfers are not Citi Hilton Honors’ strong suit.
 Most partner airlines require 10 Hilton Honors points per 1 mile, severely cutting into the value of earned Honors points.
-By contrast, the Starwood Preferred Guest program has 1-to-1 points-to-miles transfers with many of its airline partners, as does Chase Sapphire Preferred ($95 annual fee).
+By contrast, the Chase Sapphire Preferred Card has 1-to-1 point transfer arrangements with multiple airline partners.

 - Can’t Redeem for Cash.
 You can’t redeem Hilton Honors bonus points for cash, which is a bummer if you don’t plan to travel shortly or aren’t going to be near a Hilton property on your next trip.
 Some general-purpose travel rewards credit cards, including Chase Sapphire Preferred, do let you redeem your accumulated rewards points for cash.

 - Has a Foreign Transaction Fee.
 This card has a 3% foreign transaction fee.
 That’s a big drawback relative to competing foreign transaction fee-free cards such as Citi Hilton Honors Reserve ($95 annual fee) and BankAmericard Travel Rewards (no annual fee).

 - Has a Penalty APR.
 This card comes with a penalty APR that’s at least 10 percentage points higher than the upper end of the regular APR range.
 That’s a problem for cardholders who occasionally miss payments.

 - Requires Excellent Credit.
 This card requires excellent credit.
 If you have any notable blemishes on your credit history, you’re not likely to qualify.
 Applicants with spotty credit can opt for a less restrictive travel rewards card, such as Capital One VentureOne Rewards.

 The Citi® Hilton Honors™ Visa Signature® Card is one of the more generous fee-free hotel credit cards around.
 The sign-up bonus alone is worth up to eight free nights at basic Hilton properties.
 That’s more hotel time than the average American spends in an entire year.